Ascent Funding private student loans review

 What happens after I apply?

-After you’ve been conditionally approved, complete Ascent’s financial literacy module along with your cosigner.
-Review and sign your loan documents before submitting them.
+After you’ve been conditionally approved, you’ll need to complete Ascent’s financial literacy module along with your cosigner, if applicable.
+You can then review and sign your loan documents before submitting them.

-Ascent isn’t a lender, so you’ll actually be dealing with other subsidiaries of GS2 or companies when you apply for a loan.
-It uses CampusDoor to process your student loan application and funding can come from one of two places: Richland State Bank or Turnstile Capital Management.
-Turnstile is also a subsidiary of GS2, like Ascent.
+Ascent isn’t a lender, so you’ll actually be dealing with other subsidiaries of GS2 companies when you apply for a loan.
+Funding can come from one of two places: Richland State Bank or Bank of Lake Mills.

-Ascent also uses a loans servicer, University Accounting Services (UAS) to handle repayments.
-If you have any questions about repayment, including deferment or forbearance, reach out to UAS by calling (800) 999-6227 — not Ascent.
+Ascent also uses a loans servicer, Launch Servicing to handle repayments.
+If you have any questions about repayment, including deferment or forbearance, reach out to Launch by calling 877-354-2629 — not Ascent.

 With that said, it’s not as complicated as it sounds — you can apply for a loan and pay your bills using the Ascent website.